Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug4_et.md

 ```

 Where
-* --event-trace=runtime: Enables run-time event trace configuration.
-The supported values are functions, functions_partial_stalls, functions_all_stalls, and runtime.
+* `--event-trace=runtime`: Enables run-time event trace configuration.
+The supported values are `functions`, `functions_partial_stalls`, `functions_all_stalls`, and `runtime`.
-* --num-trace-streams=8: Sets the number of trace streams to be 8 to collect generated event trace data per prior recommendation. (default:8).
+* `--num-trace-streams=8`: Sets the number of trace streams to be 8 to collect generated event trace data per prior recommendation. (default: `8`).
-* --event-trace-port=gmio: Sets the AI Engine event tracing port to be plio. (default: plio).
+* `--event-trace-port=gmio`: Sets the AI Engine event tracing port to be plio. (default: `plio`).
 Recommend GMIO to preserve PL resources and minimize chances with timing errors in build time.
-* --trace-plio-width=64: Sets PLIO width in bit for trace streams (default: 64)
+* `--trace-plio-width=64`: Sets PLIO width in bit for trace streams (default: `64`)
-* --broadcast-enable-core=true: Enables all AI Engine cores associated with a graph using broadcast.
-This option reserves one broadcast channel in the array for core enabling purpose. (default: false)
+* `--broadcast-enable-core=true`: Enables all AI Engine cores associated with a graph using broadcast.
+This option reserves one broadcast channel in the array for core enabling purpose. (default: `false`)
-* --xlopt=0: Disable aiecompiler optimization for debug purposes.
+* `--xlopt=0`: Disable aiecompiler optimization for debug purposes.

 Issue the command `aiecompiler -h` to display AI Engine compiler options that include event trace.